 Google Chat is a school-managed service that allows employees and students in grades 6-12 to communicate via typed messaging.
 Designed for short, interactive exchanges, Chat is often faster and more convenient than email.
 Google Chat is an officially sanctioned chat app to be used between students and teachers.
-All Google Chat content is recorded and stored in an electronic Vault for later administrative access if needed.
+Like D-E email, all Google Chat content is recorded and stored in an electronic Vault for later administrative access if needed.

 Access the Google Chat service using any web browser at chat.google.com.

 Send direct messages to any other d-e.org account user, message a small group of of people, or participate in a discussion Room (such as one for a class or a club).